 This ranking information was used for developing a map of places that could be considered for conservation.
 A Science Advisory Council (SAC) helped in making decisions about information used to create the map.
 The group included members from FNHA, the University of Arkansas faculty, the City of Fayetteville staff, Beaver Water District staff, The Nature Conservancy staff and others.

 To help make these decisions, public input was solicited from a questionnaire that was distributed to a diverse cross-section of citizens.
-This questionnaire helped the Science Advis15780442546_c52400d577_oory Council select the site characteristics (below) that were most important.
+This questionnaire helped the Science Advisory Council select the site characteristics (below) that were most important.
 The SAC considered habitat connectivity, topographic diversity and rarity, forest cover, diversity of forest types, predicted species diversity, length of streams and existence of water bodies as most important, and gave these possible characteristics much more weight than others.

 A final step in the project was to visit and analyze the highly-ranked sites to determine the maps’ accuracy and to add information about good views, habitat condition, and recreational potential for trails.
 The full Urban Forest Conservation Assessment report was completed in October 2006 and is available below (pdf format) or from FNHA, Box 3635, Fayetteville, AR 72702-3635